Stock Analysis on Net

 Cash conversion cycle

-The analysis of the financial ratios and periods reveals notable trends in the company's operational efficiency and working capital management over the observed quarters.
+The analysis of the financial turnover and period ratios over the examined quarters reveals distinct trends in operational efficiency and working capital management.

 Inventory Turnover